Global partnerships

 - Link to FAPESP website

-The Academy of Finland has had a cooperation agreement with the National Agency of Research and Development of Chile (ANID, formerly known as CONICYT) since 2007.
+The Research Council of Finland has had a cooperation agreement with the National Agency of Research and Development of Chile (ANID, formerly known as CONICYT) since 2007.
 The objective of the agreement is to support Finnish-Chilean research cooperation by launching joint calls for research projects and implementing research programmes in jointly agreed fields.
-The Academy has organised five joint calls with CONICYT.
+The Research Council has organised five joint calls with CONICYT.

-Nowadays, the Academy collaborates with Chile mainly through multilateral, EU-based networks between funding agencies.
-In 2013–2017, the Academy participated in ERANet-LAC (Network of the European Union, Latin America and the Caribbean Countries on Joint Innovation and Research Activities), a project under the EU’s Seventh Framework Programme.
+Nowadays, the Research Council collaborates with Chile mainly through multilateral, EU-based networks between funding agencies.
+In 2013–2017, the Research Council participated in ERANet-LAC (Network of the European Union, Latin America and the Caribbean Countries on Joint Innovation and Research Activities), a project under the EU’s Seventh Framework Programme.
 As the EU funding has ended, the project continues under the name EU-CELAC Platform.
-The Academy also participates in the Trans-Atlantic Platform for the Social Sciences and Humanities (T-AP), which was funded from 2013 to 2016 under the EU Seventh Framework Programme.
+The Research Council also participates in the Trans-Atlantic Platform for the Social Sciences and Humanities (T-AP), which was funded from 2013 to 2016 under the EU Seventh Framework Programme.

 More information